 Jatinga, a scenic village nestled among the Borail Hills range in the Dima Hasao District of Assam, is known for a strange eerie phenomenon.
 During misty and foggy days in the months of September to November, each year, thousands of birds come to this valley and crash to their death.
-As the sun sets, huge number of birds descend on the village and fly full speed, smashing against buildings and trees, to drop dead.
+As the sun sets, a huge number of birds descend on the village and fly full speed, smashing against buildings and trees, to drop dead.

 People from all over the world come to see this mysterious annual phenomenon of suicide by disoriented birds, which lies unexplained so far.
 The renowned ornithologist Dr Salim Ali had noted,